Thefrank/dotnet-freebsd-crossbuild/README.md

 # dotnet-freebsd-crossbuild
-Bash script and patches for building dotNET for FreeBSD under Linux
+Bash script and patches for building dotNET for FreeBSD under Linux.
+Yes.
+This needs an overhaul.

 ## NOTE(S)

-As of the June 2024 release of dotNET the SDK and Installer have been merged into a single repo making building much harder.

-The exception to this is the Y.0.1xx branch.
-I will be using this going forward
+The Y.0.1xx branch is used for net8 and net9 due to a merging of the `sdk` and `installer` repos.

 Currently working for:

-v9.0.103 (SDK version != runtime version.
-Ask Microsoft why they are disjointed), ~v8.0.300~ 8.0.113 (there was no 8.0.109?),
+- v9.0.103 (SDK version != runtime version.
+Ask Microsoft why they are disjointed),

+- ~v8.0.300~ 8.0.113 (there was no 8.0.109?),

-~6.0.423~ 6.0.136 (there was no 6.0.134?), and older (check commits and/or tags if you want to build old versions).
+- ~6.0.423~ 6.0.136 (there was no 6.0.134?), and older (check commits and/or tags if you want to build old versions).

-Built outside of repo but published here: v9.0.100-preview.3.24204.13
+Built outside of repo but published here: v9.0.100-preview.3.24204.13, v10.0.100-preview.1.25120.13 (script needs updates)

 Scripts might require some tweaks.
 As an example some dotNET6 backports are officially backported.

 If you want a more comprehensive, repo-by-repo script setup:
 @sec also has a (better) native crossgen build that can be found here: https://github.com/sec/dotnet-core-freebsd-source-build
+The SDK is also in FreeBSD ports.
+You can just `pkg install dotnet`

 ## What is here?